repobee/repobee-junit4/docs/usage.rst

-To be able to test the students' implementations, we write a test class ``FiboTest.java`` and put it in our reference tests directory, in a test directory named after the master repository.
+To be able to test the students' implementations, we write a test class ``FiboTest.java`` and put it in our reference tests directory, in a test directory named after the template repository.
 The reference test directory would then look like this.

 .. code-block:: bash